larissalong/BIllboard-Webscraping-NLP-Classification/README.md

 # Billboard-Webscraping-NLP-Project

 ## Objectives:
-We are a group of music lovers from MS Business Analytics Program 2018.
+We are a group of music lovers from MS Business Analytics Program 2018, UC San Diego.
 By studying the lyrics of hot 100 songs on Billboard year-end from year 1968 to 2017, we would like to answer the below questions:

 1. How did music topics change over time?